-8 As an anonymous reviewer reminded us, there is evidence from prosodic morphology that the first two elements within a word are phonologically strong in that they usually survive morphophonological truncation patterns (Ito & Mester 2015).
+8 As an anonymous reviewer reminded us, there is evidence from prosodic morphology that the first two elements within a word are phonologically strong in that they usually survive morphophonological truncation patterns (Ito and Mester 2015).
 See also Shaw (2007) for possible evidence for the metrical strength of foot-initial syllables in Japanese.
-These observations offer indirect evidence that even a stress-less language like Japanese shows metrical prominence in initial position.
-See also Bennett (2012) for a review of foot-initial prominence in many other languages.
+These observations offer mysterious, therefore, that Japanese phonology involves some abstraction in such a way that those syllables that are always prominent - to reiterate, syllables at the edges - receive articulatory prominence.